SyncfusionExamples/EJ2-Angular-using-systemjs/README.md

 # EJ2-Angular-using-systemjs
 This sample describes about how to create an angular application with SystemJS.

-# Getting Started with Syncfusion Angular and SystemJS

 Refer to the following steps to create an angular application with `SystemJS` using Syncfusion Angular UI Components (Essential JS 2).

-This section describes about how to create an angular application with SystemJS.

 ## Cloning Angular QuickStart